Doberman Pinscher

 • Wobbler Syndrome: This is a problem with larger dogs like Dobermans.
 Issues with the spinal cord in the neck cause considerable pain and may affect the legs (especially the hind legs).
 Dobermans may begin showing signs of the disease—like a lack of coordination—around age 6, and some are treated with medications while others may need to undergo surgery.

 • Hip Dysplasia: This is an inherited issue involving the hip joint that results in pain, muscle loss and lameness.
 It’s a degenerative disease, but there are many treatments and therapies available.
-Hip dysplasia can affect any dog, but it’s more common in larger breeds like German Shepherds or Dobermans.
+Hip dysplasia can affect any dog, but it’s more common in larger breeds, such as Dobermans.

 Doberman Pinscher History